 6. Add a Background Picture

-I see lots of profiles that don’t have background pictures at all.
+I see lots of profiles that don’t have background photos at all.
 But remember, the more visual your profile is, the better!
 Everyone should use this feature.

 And you’re not limited to generic shots, either.
 My background picture used to be a picture of a laptop keyboard, but I’ve switched to a “candid” picture of myself writing.
 This personalizes my profile and strengthens my professional brand.